matsim-vsp/drt-scenario-library/README.md

 In this repository, the run script and the config file is inclueded.
 The other files related to the scenarios (e.g., network, plans) is stored in the  conrresponding folders of VSP public-svn (https://svn.vsp.tu-berlin.de/repos/public-svn/matsim/scenarios/countries/world/drt-scenario-library/).
 The path to the files on svn are already speficied in the config file.

 The library is now under construction.
-For more information, please contact me (lu@vsp.tu-berlin.de)
+For more information, please contact me (lu@vsp.tu-berlin.de).